-Conflict of Interest
+Conflict of interest

-To ensure objectivity, QAC members, peer assessors, and QA staff are required to declare any actual, potential, or perceived conflicts of interest with occupational therapists participating in the competency assessment process.
-If a member of the Quality Assurance Committee recognizes the identity of the registrant, they will notify the Manager of the Quality Assurance Program and may not be involved in the QAC discussion of the registrant file.
-Conflicts of interest are appropriately managed as the person will not participate in the consideration of the matter or any decision made and remove themself from the meeting for that portion of the discussion.
+To ensure objectivity, QAC members, peer assessors, and QA staff are required to declare any actual, potential, or perceived conflicts of interest with occupational therapists participating in a competency assessment.
+If a member of the QAC recognizes the identity of the occupational therapist, they will notify the Manager of the QA Program and may not be involved in the QAC discussion of that occupational therapist's file.
+Conflicts of interest are appropriately managed as the QAC member will not participate in the consideration of the matter or any decision made and will remove themself from the meeting for that portion of the discussion.